MiJoin/MiJoin/README.md

 - 👋 Hi, I’m @MiJoin
 - 👀 I’m interested in automation, cybersecruity, and machine learning.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and PowerShell 7 scripting techniques.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...